kurdin/github-repos-manager-mcp/README.md

 - "Delete comment ID 789012 from issue #20."

 ### Labels & Milestones Management
+- "List all labels in `my-org/my-repo` to see current organization system."
-- "List all labels in the default repository to see current organization system."
+- "List all labels in the default repository to see current organization system." *(requires default repo set)*
 - "Create a new label called 'urgent' with red color (#ff0000) and description 'Requires immediate attention'."
 - "Edit the 'bug' label to change its color to orange (#FFA500) and update the description."
 - "Delete the outdated 'legacy' label from the repository."